How to succeed on TripAdvisor

 TripAdvisor – love it or hate it – is almost essential to all hosts and hoteliers for their business to succeed.
 TripAdvisor now has an incredible 390 million unique visitors a month for you to take advantage of.
 Reviews on TripAdvisor have a huge impact on a potential guest’s decision on where they want to stay.
 In a 2017 survey, TripAdvisor revealed that:

 - 83% of people use reviews to help them pick the right hotel.

 - 80% read at least 6-12 reviews prior to booking

 - 53% will not commit to booking until they have read reviews.

 We can see just how big of an impact review sites are for all hosts and hoteliers.
 So if you’re not receiving new feedback regularly, you could be losing out to your competitors.
-But it’s not always easy to know how to manage your reviews, so we put together our top five tips in order to succeed on TripAdvisor:
+Since TripAdvisor is one of the most trusted travel sites on the internet, this is the perfect place to enhance your presence online and create a rapport with former and future guests.
+But it’s not always easy to know how to manage your reviews, so we put together our top tips in order to succeed on TripAdvisor: